KingAyush05/SC649_assignment/assignment_2/README.md

 This Assignment focusses on a controller for a steering mechanism, with goal to reach the home position that is (0,0).
 The results are shown using Graphs of appropriate data and a simulation of a basic bot on Gazebo.

 ### Current Status:
--The gazebo simulation of the bot using a URDF file is working.
+-The gazebo simulation of the bot using a URDF file is working. <br>
--The integration of the controller and the bot is still left.
+-The integration of the controller and the bot is still left. <br>
--Currently ROS2 Humble is being used.
+-Currently ROS2 Humble is being used. <br>
 ----------------------------------------------Ayush Prasad(13-09-2024)